PardeeCenterDU/IFs-Issues-Tracking/README.md

 # Adding an Error Report
 1. Go to "issues"
 2. Confirm your issue has not already been reported.
 If it has *not* then continue on.
-3. For include the following information in the description of the error:
+3. Please include the following information in the description of the error:
     1)	Error short description/title
     2)	Date found
     3)	IFs Version (number, VB6/.NET, Install/Development)
     4)	Person found by
     5)	Type of error (see below)
     6)	Description of error
     7)	Steps to replicate the error, if applicable
     8)	Attempt to recreate error in VB6 or .NET depending on where found and note whether error reproducible
     9)	Screen shot of error message or anything else that is relevant
     10) Specify what branch you were on.
 If you were not using IFs through one of our GitHub repositories, then enter "Production"
     11)	Discussion (space for follow-up questions and notes)

 4. *ALWAYS* add the "New Issue" label
 5. Add any other labels as appropriate, based off their description